mdsinger/final_project_github/README.md

 ROUGH DRAFT

 HYPOTHESIS
-- Utilizing machine learning ad ETL a predictive model was created and illustrated using Tableau to forecast the probability of flooding from abrupt snowpack disinegration.
-Areas of focus are cities within Salt Lake, Utah and Davis Counties.
+- Utilizing machine learning and ETL create a predictive model create and illustrate using Tableau to forecast the probability of flooding from abrupt snowpack disinegration.
+Areas of focus; are cities within Salt Lake, Utah and Davis Counties.

 TECHNOLOGIES
 - Jupiter Notebook.